Higher Education Marketing: Strategies and Trends to Know

 Platforms to market your educational offerings?

-Interestingly, survey results from the 2021 E-Expectations Trend Report indicate that 9 out of 10 students are open to receiving text messages during enrollment.
+Interestingly, survey results from the 2021 E-Expectations Trend Report indicate that 9 out of 10 students are open to receiving text messages during the student enrollment process.
 For best results, try texting prospective students before an application deadline and after submitting an application, but also be sure to include other platforms in your marketing mix.
 These include:

 - Social media (Twitter, Facebook, LinkedIn, Instagram, Snapchat)